Berry's Creek: EPA Superfund designations

 The federal "Superfund" law was enacted by Congress in 1980 to provide for cleanup of hazardous waste sites, and was based on New Jersey’s 1977 spill cleanup law.
 EPA applied the new cleanup law in 1983 and 1984 as it designated the Ventron/Velsicol site and two nearby sites—the Scientific Chemical site in Carlstadt, and the Universal Oil Products site in East Rutherford—as Superfund sites.
 EPA and NJDEP began detailed assessment and initial cleanup activities on these sites in the 1980s.
-Contaminated soil was removed and replaced at several properties in 1990, as an interim measure. but completion is projected to continue during the first quarter 21st century.
+Contaminated soil was removed and replaced at several properties in 1990, as an interim measure.
+Additional cleanup actions are projected to continue during the first quarter 21st century.
 In addition to mercury, all three sites are laden with PCBs.
-Only the Scientific Chemical site is listed as "under control" as of 2018.

 In October 2018 EPA announced a 5.5-year plan to remove and/or cap the toxic waste in the creek and watershed resulting from the Ventron/Velsicol site discharges.
+EPA began the final remedial action for the Scientific Chemical site in 2020, and estimates that construction will be completed in 2026.
+Portions of the Universal Oil Products site have been cleaned up and removed from the Superfund list, but other portions remain contaminated as of 2024.